decius999/CleanCodeJN-Generic-Apis/README.md

 - Add AddCleanCodeJN<IDataContext>() to your Program.cs
 - Add app.UseCleanCodeJNWithMinimalApis() to your Program.cs for minimal APIs or use AddControllers + MapControllers()
+- Add app.UseCleanCodeJNWithGraphQL() to your Program.cs for GraphQL support
 - Start writing Apis by implementing IApi
 - Extend standard CRUD operations by specific Where() and Include() clauses
 - Use IOSP for complex business logic